 We know an overflowing toilet is one of the more alarming events that can occur with home plumbing, right up there with a burst pipe.
 However, there are steps to take to stop the flow and have it corrected.
 If you do some planning ahead to prepare for an event like this—and it can happen to any toilet, no matter its age or how well it’s cared for—you can prevent serious water damage and dangers from an overflow of sewage.
+In some situations, repeated overflows might indicate it’s time to consider installing a new toilet to avoid ongoing issues.

 Remember, helpful professional plumbers are on-call to assist you with bathroom plumbing in Burlington, VT and throughout Northwest Vermont and Northeast New York.